 "Mack Reed has been a consistent source of ideas, expertise and wisdom ever since I've known him.
 I admire his creativity, respect the depth and breadth of his knowledge and have total trust in his honesty and integrity.
 This last is not just a bullet-point; he's the real deal.
 We've worked together formally and informally on a number of projects and his commitment to quality is manifest in all he does.
 Highly recommended." -- Dennis Wilen, founder, Web405.org

 Mack Reed is a veteran technology and product strategist with a deep, multidisciplinary track record.

 As a staff writer and columnist at the Los Angeles Times, Reed wrote page-one stories that broke new ground and won honors from organizations such as the California Bar Association.

 As a content manager for Cox Interactive Media, he helped build, design, launch and manage large, complex urban portal sites for Los Angeles and Orange County; He consulted in other CIM studios on content strategy; and he oversaw partnerships with the Mighty Ducks and Anaheim Angels for their websites.

-As communications manager for the National Science Foundation's Digital Government program, he scratch-built the communications strategy and Web site, and has helped pull disparate factions of IT scientists and government folk into a cohesive research community.
+As communications manager for the National Science Foundation's Digital Government program, he scratch-built the communications strategy and Web site, and helped pull disparate factions of IT scientists and government folk into a cohesive research community.

 Reed founded the Los Angeles-based public-access newsblog LAVoice.org, winner of two successive Best Weblog awards from the Los Angeles Press Club.

 He also managed city captains of the global Metblogs.com network, including blogging.la, Metblogs: London, Metblogs: Tokyo and Metblogs: Karachi.

-He recently finished four years as information architect and innovations director for speakTECH's interactive agency, where he developed user experience and social strategy for clients including AAA, Boeing, Dell, Grubb-Ellis, Fox Sports Networks, Intel, Koch Industries, MySpace, UCSB and USAA.
+As information architect and innovations director for speakTECH's interactive agency, he developed user experience and social strategy for clients including AAA, Boeing, Dell, Grubb-Ellis, Fox Sports Networks, Intel, Koch Industries, MySpace, UCSB and USAA.
 (Portfolio)

-When not building online community and content strategy, Reed spends a ridiculous amount of time participating in the Burning Man community and mucking about with bicycles.
+When not developing business for Snapcious or wearing his business hat, Reed spends a ridiculous amount of time participating in the Burning Man community and mucking about with bicycles.

-He lives in Los Angeles with his wife and two young children.
+He lives in Los Angeles with his wife and two children.